AppaYiipYiip/Enron-Email-Network-Analysis/README.md

 - **In-degree exponent**: α = 1.2190
 - **Out-degree exponent**: α = 0.6947

-This indicates the presence of communication "hubs" - individuals who send or receive a disproportionately large number of emails.
+This indicates the presence of communication "hubs"; individuals who send or receive a disproportionately large number of emails.

 ![Degree Distribution](images/degree_distribution.png)
 *Log-log plot showing power law relationship in degree distributions with fitted slopes*